Lamar Odom’s Daughter, Destiny, Sizzles In A Dress So Short, It Barely Covers

 The picture is just one of six that the stunner has posted to social media.

-Destiny has come into the spotlight after helping her father promote his book Darkness To Light: A Memoir this past spring.
+Destiny came into the spotlight after helping her father promote his book Darkness To Light: A Memoir this past spring.
 Lamar was famously married to reality television star Khloé Kardashian; the two finalized their divorce in December 2016.

 Though Destiny does not seem to have quite the same attachment to social media as her former mother-in-law, she nonetheless certainly has a talent, considering her latest sizzling pic.